milosz-wieczor/gromologist-for-review/README.md

 ## Installation

+The latest "official" release can be obtained directly through `pip` by typing `pip install gromologist`.

-After cloning to a local repository (`git clone https://gitlab.com/KomBioMol/gromologist.git`), the package can be installed into Python by typing `pip install .` in the main Gromologist directory.
+To get the latest development version, first locally clone the git repo (`git clone https://gitlab.com/KomBioMol/gromologist.git`), then install the package into Python by typing `pip install .` in the main Gromologist directory.
-If you're using Anaconda, the same will work with `path/to/anaconda/bin/pip`.
+If you're using Anaconda, the same will work with `/path/to/anaconda/bin/pip`.

 ## Usage